dotkurka/SportNewsSite/README.md

 - it would be nice to add a survay

-- fix Burger menu overflow
+- make all selects for sort workable